 It is actually always wonderful to walk on Landgoed Ockenburgh.
 Here you forget that you are in a busy city!
 The estate is a beautiful piece of nature in The Hague!
 And treat yourself afterwards to something delicious at Villa Ockenburg.

 - Walking on estate Clingendael

 The estate Clingendael is a wonderful place for an autumn walk.
 The colors of the trees are now beautiful and you will encounter many special mushrooms here.
 Even those red ones with white dots!

 The Japanese garden is also located on the estate.
 This garden is only open twice a year because it is so fragile because of the rare flowers and plants.
 The Japanese Garden (the oldest and largest Japanese garden in the Netherlands) is therefore the pride of Clingendael.
-It is not yet clear whether the garden will be open this fall but we have a nice video so you can admire the garden anyway.

 Must do this fall

 Masterly The Hague

 Masterly is a unique design festival.
 Contemporary designers, photographers and artists use an 'old master piece' as a muse for their design.
 In beautiful historic buildings in the Museumkwartier you can admire their special work based on these classic paintings.
 These buildings are usually not open to the public, which makes the event even more special.

 Learn more about The Hague during a walk, bikeride or tour.
 You can explore the city on your own with one of our free themed walking or cycling routes.
 In October you can sometimes still take a boat trip if the weather cooperates a bit.
 Otherwise, a ride with the Tourist Tram is a nice alternative.
 This historic tram runs until November.